Case study: ZMZM Society for Voluntary Healthcare

 To transform the charity by defining a higher purpose and aligning its philosophy with an actionable, measurable strategy.

-position as a trusted provider of sustainable healthcare by institutionalising its identity—transforming the charity to boost donor confidence and enable ZMZM to meet the growing needs of all beneficiaries.
+position as a trusted provider of sustainable healthcare by institutionalising its identity, transforming the charity to boost donor confidence and enabling ZMZM to meet all beneficiaries' growing needs.

 Transformation began with a readiness assessment to identify the best path for creating a stronger, unified organisation capable of addressing modern healthcare challenges.